 Acupressure aims to utilize the wisdom gathered from Traditional Chinese Medicine (TCM) to heal the body in many ways.

 Both acupuncture and acupressure utilize various points that run along 12 meridians in the body.
-These are considered to be energy pathways that carry ‘qi’ or ‘chi’, which are both terms used to describe ‘life energy’.
+These are considered to be energy pathways that carry ‘qi’ or ‘chi’, which are terms used to describe ‘life energy’.
 The belief among people is that illness is caused and propagated by certain blockages in the ‘qi’, which doesn’t allow the energy to flow in the body.
-Acupressure and acupuncture aim to restore the ‘qi’ by using pressure and needles respectively to unblock these energy pathways and restore the flow of energy.
+Acupressure aims to restore the ‘qi’ by using pressure to unblock these energy pathways and restore its flow.

 Acupressure requires the application of pressure across different points in the body to balance out the flow of energy.
+These points includes:

-Start off by placing your thumb directly in front of the triangular flap found at the front of the ear.
+Start off by placing your thumb directly in front of the triangular flap at the front of the ear.
 You can also find the ear point by placing the finger against the jaw and opening and closing the mouth to find the area where most movement occurs.
-It is also advisable to use the thumb point as it covers a majority of the surface area.
+It is advisable to use the thumb as it covers a majority of the surface area.
 Once located, apply medium to high pressure on the ear point for three minutes continuously.